PuzzelSolutions/SMS/sections/About.md

 If it is not possible to send the message within this timeframe, it will be discarded.

 Specifying a time window as in the previous example would only be useful for very large batches of messages that that would take a long time to process.
 If you need control over how long a specific message is valid, then take a look at the message validity parameter

+### Spam filter

+To avoid situations where an end user or an M2M device receives loads of messages because of a fault the SMS Gateway implements a spam filter that filters both outgoing and incoming messages.
+The spam filter keeps track of the number of messages sent and received for all MSISDs and services.
+If a service sends or receives too many messages to/from a MSISDN within a time frame it will block the message.

+The spam filter should pick up situation where a customer ends up sending large amounts of messages to the same MSISDN because of faults/bugs in the system.
+It should also pick up situation where a service ends up communicating with an M2M device that is configured to answer all incoming SMS messages and goes into a loop (ping pong).

+If a message sent to the SMS Gateway is picked up by the spam filter it will result in an error with <a hfref=” https://github.com/Intelecom/sms/blob/master/sections/Common.md#message-status”>an appropriate status code</a>, and no message will be sent.

+The spam filter can be disabled for a service.
+If your service needs to send/receive many messages to/from the same MSISDN you should contact Intelecom.

+### Message identifiers

+The SMS Gateway will generate a unique identifier (messageId) for every message sent to the platform.
+The SMS Gateway will also generate a unique batch identifier (batchReference) for every request with one or more messages.
+These IDs follows each message through the platform.
+Both the messageId and the batchReference will be sent back in the delivery reports.
+The client should store and/or log both the messageId and the batchReference.
+This will make it easier to track down specific messages later.
+If you have opted to receive delivery reports you will need the message ID to match the report with the original message.
+#### Customer generated IDs
+It is also possible for the customer create their own IDs.
+Each message can be given a unique ID (clientReference) and each batch can be given a unique ID (batchReference).
+The batchReference will replace the batchReference generated by the SMS Gateway, while the clientReference will exist together with the messageId created by the SMS Gateway.
+These IDs will also sent back in the delivery reports.
+#### Retry logic and fault situations
+When a client connects to the SMS Gateway certain faults can lead to situations where the client does not know if the request was processed or not.
+This mean that the client cannot know if the messages have been sent, and that retrying the operation could lead to duplicate messages.
+Such situation will typically be network related, e.g. timeouts or a broken connection.
+If the client chooses to create their own IDs for the messages it is possible check manually if the messages was received by the SMS Gateway.
+The gateway can also check that the customer generated IDs are unique. [describe the logic].
+This functionality is turned off by default and has to be enabled by Intelecom for the service.
+If this is enabled the SMS Gateway will generate a fault when it receives a duplicate clientReference.
+This makes it possible to create retry logic in situations where the client does not know if the request was processed or not.